-- Chex Mix: You can use a combination of rice and corn or all one variety.
+- Chex Mix: You can use a combination of rice, wheat and corn or all one variety.
 These photos show 3 cups Rice Chex and 3 cups Corn Chex.

 - Cheerios: You can substitute regular Cheerios for the Honey Nut variety in this recipe.

 - Pretzels: You may use pretzel twists, as shown here, or rods!

 - Sprinkles: Use your favorite!
 While this is a Christmas-themed Chex Mix recipe, you can change up the colors of the sprinkles and candies and make it for any holiday… or just because!

 Gather your products and tools.
 This means finding an extra large mixing bowl, as well as getting out the boxes and bags of ingredients.

 Mix the ingredients together.
 Do this in an extra large bowl because there is a lot of cereals, pretzel twists, and roasted peanuts to stir together.

 Pour onto a rimmed baking sheet.
 Sprinkle those M&M’s on top.
 (Or whatever chocolate-covered candies you’re using.)

 Melt the white chocolate chips.
 Do this in a microwave-safe bowl, and heat them on high power for 60 seconds.
 Give them a stir to help them finish melting and smooth out the chocolate.

 White chocolate burns easily, so keep an eye on it.